 Seeds to Sow in August

-But I digress–back to which seeds to sow in August.
-As you bring in squash and the first tomatoes, plan for late summer and fall harvests by planting cool weather annual crops like brassicas, carrots, lettuces, parsley, cilantro, and fennel.
+So which seeds are best to sow in August?
+As you bring in even more squash and your first tomatoes, plan to replace your late summer and fall crops with varieties that thrive in cool weather, such as brassicas, carrots, lettuce, parsley, cilantro, and fennel.
 Flowers like lavender, pansies, snapdragons, and poppies can be sown at this time, too.
-Because of our long growing season in Napa County (Zone 9b), you can transplant tomato cuttings, and direct sow another round of corn, peppers, and cucumbers, if you’re up to the challenge.
-See the full spectrum of possibilities for your fall and winter garden listed below.
+See the images for a full list.

 Veggies 🍆🌽🍉